 -

-connected to a commonly available low-cost wireless bridge such as
+hardware is connected to a commonly available low-cost wireless

 -